 - American Society of Clinical Oncology

 - International Society for Minimally Invasive Cardiothoracic Surgery

 Dr. Flores’ Healing Philosophy

-Dr. Flores uses a trimodal approach to treating most mesothelioma patients, but believes that the patients’ needs always come first.
+Dr. Flores applies a trimodal approach to treating most mesothelioma patients but always prioritizes their needs.
 Dr. Flores and his team at Mount Sinai recognize that the right treatment for one person may not be the right treatment for another.

 Dr. Flores also favors minimally invasive techniques and is an advocate for video-assisted and robotic surgery.
-For mesothelioma patients, he always tries to spare the lung, favouring pleurectomy/decortication whenever possible.
+For mesothelioma patients, he always tries to spare the lung, favoring P/D whenever possible.